 While it might look like everyone’s living the A-list life on social media, the fact remains that while you’re in school you’re probably not earning enough money to live in the lap of luxury.
 Maxing out your credit cards might seem worth it right now because the new makeup palette and the latest phone and the spin class membership and the weekly club nights all seem like necessities.

 But that debt could take decades to dig yourself out of, and it could control your future decisions in more ways than one.
-For example, your future self might want to accept a dream job teaching English in Nicaragua, but because of your debt you’ll have to take a desk job that pays more, just to cover your minimum payments.
+For example, your future self might want to accept a dream job teaching English in France, but because of your debt you’ll have to take a desk job that pays more, just to cover your minimum payments.
 By creating a budget and sticking to it, you’re saying yes to the possibilities that lie ahead.

 Get Cozy With Your Credit Score